Create mandatory user profiles

 How to apply a mandatory user profile to users

-Navigate to the user account that you will assign the mandatory profile to.
+- Navigate to the user account that you'll assign the mandatory profile to.

-On the Profile tab, in the Profile path field, enter the path to the shared folder without the extension.
-For example, if the folder name is \\server\profile.v6, you would enter \\server\profile.
+- On the Profile tab, in the Profile path field, enter the path to the shared folder without the extension.
+For example, if the folder name is

 It may take some time for this change to replicate to all domain controllers.